Explore All Topics

 • Schedule K-1

-• Income records to verify amounts received if not reported on a 1099-MISC
+• Income records to verify amounts received if not reported on a 1099-NEC

 • Records of all expenses paid during the tax year related to your self-employment business